← Journal

 Global Mobility and Residency Planning for Property-Owning Families

-Where a family is tax-resident, where the children go to school, and where the assets sit — these decisions interact, and they should be planned together.
+Where a family is tax-resident, where the children go to school, and where the assets sit — these decisions interact, and they should be planned together rather than serially.

 For an internationally mobile family, three sets of decisions interact at the structural level: where the family is tax-resident, where they spend physical time, and where the assets sit.
 Decisions in any one of these silos rarely make sense in isolation.
-They should be planned together, ideally with counsel in each affected jurisdiction.
+They should be planned together, ideally with coordinated counsel in each affected jurisdiction.
+This essay sets out the variables and walks through several common configurations among Shibui's client base.

 The variables

-• Asset situs — where the property and other assets are legally located, which determines estate and gift tax exposure.
+• Asset situs — where the property and other assets are legally located, which determines estate and gift tax exposure independent of where the family lives.

 Common configurations